rei-2/Amalgam/DESIGN.md

 *   **`CEventManager`**: The core of this system is the `CEventManager` class.
 While the exact implementation file is not immediately visible from the file list, its initialization is called from the `CCore::Load` method [Core.cpp:95](Amalgam/src/Core/Core.cpp), indicating its central role.
 This class is responsible for registering, unregistering, and dispatching game events.
 *   **Event Listeners**: Features can subscribe to specific game events.
 For example, a kill-feed logger or a feature that triggers on player death would register a listener for the `player_death` event.
 *   **`FireEvents`**: The event manager likely hooks the `FireEventClientSide` game function.
-Inside this hook, it receives an `IGameEvent` object, which it then dispatches to all registered listeners, allowing different parts of the cheat to react accordingly.
+Inside this hook, it receives an `IGameEvent` object, which it then dispatches to all registered listeners, allowing different parts of the program to react accordingly.

 ### 11. Utilities and Helpers